adamlamee/CODINGinK12/teachers.md

 Since we focus primarily on the science content, these activities don’t teach programming explicitly.
 If you or your students want to learn about loops, conditionals, functions, and other computer science fundamentals, there are high-quality free tutorials on the web.
 Check out [Python.org]( https://wiki.python.org/moin/BeginnersGuide/Programmers), [Khan Academy]( https://www.khanacademy.org/computing/computer-science), [DataCamp.com]( https://www.datacamp.com/courses/intro-to-python-for-data-science), and YouTube’s [Programming with Mosh]( https://www.youtube.com/watch?v=_uQrJ0TkZlc).

 ### Jupyter
 [Jupyter]( https://jupyter.org/) is software that lets you write code and do useful things like open a data file, perform calculations, and create graphs.
 We use it like you would a spreadsheet program but instead of typing in cells, you type the instructions (*the code*) for analyzing and visualizing data.
-Researchers and computer scientists use it a places like CERN, NASA, IBM, Google, and Microsoft.
+Researchers and computer scientists use it at places like CERN, NASA, IBM, Google, and Microsoft.
 Jupyter files are called *notebooks* so you may notice we use that term occasionally to describe our activities.

 Jupyter runs is a browser window which makes it appear more familiar – and less scary – than the blank computer terminal you might be imagining.
 The notebooks display the code and what the code outputs (text, tables, graphs) all in the same window and can include formatted text (bold, italics, font sizes), hyperlinks, and images so the activities can look more like instructional materials students usually interact with.